24K Magic (album): Commercial performance

 The album was less successful in Europe.
 It debuted at number three on the UK Albums Chart with sales of 52,300 copies in its first week.
 Its equivalent album units of 600,000 in the UK, earned a double platinum certification from the British Phonographic Industry (BPI).
 In France, 24K Magic debuted in the top three and spent almost the whole year in the chart.
 Seven months after its release, equivalent album units exceeded 200,000, being certified twice platinum by the Syndicat National de l'Édition Phonographique (SNEP).
 The record peaked at number four on the Spanish Albums Chart and spent 109 weeks on the chart.
 It was certified platinum by Productores de Música de España (PROMUSICAE).
 It also debuted and peaked at number five in the Netherlands, spending 135 weeks on the chart.
 It was certified platinum by NVPI.
 In Denmark, 24K Magic peaked at number six after debuting at number nine upon release.
 It was certified double platinum by IFPI Danmark.

 In Oceania, 24K Magic debuted at number two in New Zealand and was certified gold by the Recorded Music NZ (RMNZ) for selling more than 7,500 equivalent album units in three weeks.
 The album returned to number two in New Zealand, becoming the singer's third consecutive record to do so.
 24K Magic was certified seven-times platinum in New Zealand for 105,000 units.
 It was the seventh best-selling album in New Zealand in 2017.
 The record entered the Australian Albums charts at number three, and with it, his three first albums reached the top five.
 The Australian Recording Industry Association (ARIA) certified it platinum.
 In Japan, the album debuted at number six on the Oricon Albums Chart with first-week sales of 20,000 copies.
 In the second week the album jumped to number three on the chart, selling 15,000 copies.
 It was eventually certified gold by the Recording Industry Association of Japan (RIAJ).
 In Canada, 24K Magic debuted at its peak position of number two with 21,000 total consumption units.
-It spent 89 weeks on the Canadian Albums Chart and was certified four times platinum by Music Canada (MC).
+It spent 89 weeks on the Canadian Albums Chart and was certified five times platinum by Music Canada (MC).
 As of October 2019, 24K Magic sold five million units globally.